 Apostolos Zarros, physician, MRes, PhD, PhD

-His extensive published work focuses on the challenges of the experimental simulation of brain diseases, and on drug research-advancing aspects of the contemporary history of biomedical innovation.
+His extensive published work focuses on the challenges of the experimental simulation of brain diseases.

 Terms of Appointment: September 2016 - August 2018; September 2018 - August 2020